 Dr Teresa Painho: Clinical Fellowship

-Dr Teresa Painho from Hospital Dona Estefânia, Portugal will be going to University of Oxford, UK
+Dr Teresa Painho from Hospital Dona Estefânia, Portugal went to University of Oxford, UK

 6 Fellowships Awarded in November 2021 to take place in 2022